Establishing liability is vital for a successful personal injury claim. See how to prove negligence and handle allegations of shared fault.

 - Other states have modified comparative fault laws, which allow you to recover compensation so long as you are not equally or more to blame than the other party.

 - A small handful of states have pure contributory negligence laws, which ban any compensation if you bear as little as one percent of the blame.

 If the adjuster tries accusing you of being 100 percent to blame for causing your injuries, don’t accept it.
 Avoid admitting any fault and contact a personal injury attorney for a free case evaluation.
 There’s no downside to discussing your legal options with a professional.

 There are three general types of liability:

 - Negligence Liability: An individual or business is liable for your injuries if they breach a legal duty to prevent harm, like a driver who runs a red light and T-bones your car, or a bar owner that overserves a patron.

 - Intentional Liability: Someone who intentionally causes your injuries is also liable, such as a mugger who breaks your nose after demanding money.

 - Strict Liability: Strict liability means you don’t have to prove fault, only that the harm occurred.
-Injury claims from defective products are usually strict liability cases.
-Also, some states have strict liability laws concerning injuries from dog attacks.
+Injuries caused by defective products are usually strict liability cases.
+Also, some states have strict liability laws for injuries from dog attacks.

 Sharon plowed into the back of the stopped car, injuring the other driver.
 Sharon was cited for texting while driving and following too closely.
 She is liable for the other driver’s damages.